 Health professionals are trained to recognise when a child is at risk, and have a responsibility to work with other agencies, including social care, to respond to identified concerns.
 If they do have concerns, a referral to social care or early help services will ensure that you and your family get access to the right support at the right time, preventing the concerns from getting worse.
+The safety of the child is of paramount importance.

 Wherever possible, health professionals seek your consent before a referral is made and will be open and honest with your family.
-However in certain circumstances this may not be possible.
+However, in certain circumstances, this may not be possible.

 - protecting children from abuse and maltreatment